l-eg116/CANary-firmware/README.md

 cargo build --release
 ```

-> Note : some flags are being set for the `cargo build` command through the [.cargo/config.toml](.cargo/config.toml) file.
+> Note : some flags are being implicitly set for the `cargo build` command through the [.cargo/config.toml](.cargo/config.toml) file.

 The compiled binary can then be found in the `target/thumbv7m-none-eabi/release` directory.